Improve your Health with a Tongue Cleaner

 In Ayurveda, the white coating on the back of the tongue represents what Ayurvedic practitioners call ama (natural toxins), which is more than a postnasal drip.
 Ama refers to any toxin that has a sticky and heavy quality, causing dis-ease and dysfunction in the body.

 The tongue represents the entire gastrointestinal tract, and trained Ayurvedic practitioners can see what is happening in a person’s digestive system by what they see on the tongue surface.
-Oral bacteria is associated with the health of the cardiovascular, respiratory and reproductive systems as well.
+Oral bacteria affects the health of the cardiovascular, respiratory and reproductive systems as well.

 Using a tongue cleaner/scraper is a fantastic way to reduce bad breath and eliminate the excess bad bacteria in the mouth and tongue.